Phone: (605) 394-1730

 South Dakota Mines

-The research interest in our lab is helping to save people from Bacterial Infections by developing polymer-based hydrogels that help to protect wounds from bacterial attack.
+The research interest in our lab is to help prevent bacterial infections by developing polymer-based hydrogels that protect wounds from bacterial attack.
 The skin, serving as a physical and chemical barrier, is the most frequently injured organ in the human body, making it susceptible to infections.
 Therefore, effective protection is critical during wound healing.
-The long-term goal of this project is to prepare non-toxic, biocompatible substances that promote healing while offering antibacterial protection.
-The hydrogels we develop play an important role in wound care, as they provide several benefits, including maintaining a moist environment around the wound, easy application of irregularly shaped wounds, pathogen resistance, ease of application and removal, oxygen permeability, and adaptability.
+The goal of this project is to create a non-toxic, non invasive, biocompatible materials that promote healing while providing antibacterial protection.
+The electrospun membranes we develop play an important role in wound care, as they provide several benefits, including maintaining a moist environment around the wound, easy application to resist the pathogen, ease of application and removal, oxygen permeability, and adaptability.
 These materials help maintain a moist environment at the wound site, which not only prevents bacterial infections but also accelerates the healing process by releasing therapeutic agents in a controlled manner.

 The specific aims are: